Mnau-mnau/exercises-2017-winter/day44-html5/README.md

 You should see a page with Froggy 🐸.

 If not, open URL where you have exercises folder until you find Froggy.
-In this case open to `gulpfile.js` and change `http://www.cbp-exercises.local/day44-html5/` to your URL.
+In this case open `gulpfile.js` and change `http://www.cbp-exercises.local/day44-html5/` to your URL.
 Include port if you're not running it on the standard port.

 Install npm packages in this folder.